salus-rai/Salus/responsible-ai-shell/README.md

         After cloning, inspect the package.json file.
 It contains the list of dependencies required for the application along with their specific versions.

 2. Install Dependencies
-        Navigate to the root folder of the project(e.g., D:\Infosys-Responsible-AI-Toolkit\responsible-ai-shell) and run the following command to install all necessary dependencies:
+        Navigate to the root folder of the project and run the following command to install all necessary dependencies:
   	```
   	npm install
     ```

     You will only need to run this command  also whenever dependencies change in [package.json] (package.json).

-4. Node Modules Folder :
+4. Node Modules Folder
         Once dependencies are installed, a node_modules folder will be created containing all direct and indirect dependencies.
 The versions of dependencies will be aligned with the lockfile (package-lock.json).

 5. Configure start.js File